yhoazk/automo/network/network_protocols/arp/icmp.md

 - Host could not be reached.

 It's not used to exchange date between systems, nor it's employed by end-user network applications.

+The most known use of ICMP is by using the tool `ping`, this tool uses ICMP type 8, which is an echo requests.
+However ICMP messages are also used by higher layer protocols like TCP and UDP when the intended port was not reacheable; in that case an ICMP is send to the target address with type 3.

 **ICMP errors are directed to the source IP address of the originating packet**